Why I Still Love JavaScript in 2026

 Read More

-I read this while soaking in the bath (waterproof case essential!) and kept having 'aha' moments about GPU Programming.
+I read this while soaking in the bath (waterproof case essential!) and kept having 'aha' moments about High Performance Graphics.

-I was skeptical at first, but the chapter on GPU Programming completely changed my perspective.
+I was skeptical at first, but the chapter on High Performance Graphics completely changed my perspective.
 It's rare to find a tech book that's both practical and inspiring!

-I read this while soaking in the bath (waterproof case essential!) and kept having 'aha' moments about GPU Programming.
+I read this while soaking in the bath (waterproof case essential!) and kept having 'aha' moments about High Performance Graphics.

-What really stood out to me was how the author approached GPU Programming.
+What really stood out to me was how the author approached High Performance Graphics.
 It made me rethink my entire approach!

 I'd give this book 4.5 out of 5 coffee cups (because everything in life is measured in coffee).